kurator-dev/kurator/docs/content/en/docs/fleet-manager/policy.md

 ## Prerequisites

-1. Setup Fleet manager following the instructions in the [installation guide](/docs/setup/install-fleet-manager/).
+Setup Fleet manager following the instructions in the [installation guide](/docs/setup/install-fleet-manager/).

-1. Fleet manager depends on [FluxCD](https://fluxcd.io/flux/), setup by following the instructions in the [installation guide](/docs/setup/install-fluxcd/).

 ### Create a fleet with pod security policy enabled